IshitaSrivast/ipfspubsubApp/README.md

 This connects each browser to an IPFS node and now from the comfort of our browser we can instruct each node to listen to a pubsub topic and send/receive pubsub messages to each other.

 > N.B.
 Since our two IPFS nodes are running on the same network they should have already found each other by MDNS.
-So you probably won't need to use the "CONNECT TO PEER" field.
+So the "CONNECT TO PEER" field is not required.
 If you find your pubsub messages aren't getting through, check the output from your `jsipfs daemon` command and find the first address listed in "Swarm listening on" - it'll look like `/ip4/127.0.0.1/tcp/4002/ipfs/Qm...`.
 Paste this address into the "CONNECT TO PEER" field for the browser that is connected to your go-ipfs node and hit connect.

-Finally, use the "SUBSCRIBE TO PUBSUB TOPIC" and "SEND MESSAGE" fields to do some pubsub-ing, you should see messages sent from one browser appear in the log of the other (provided they're both subscribed to the same topic).
+Finally, use the "SUBSCRIBE TO PUBSUB TOPIC" and "SEND MESSAGE" fields to do some pubsub-ing, you should see messages sent from one browser appear in the log of the other (provided they're both subscribed to the same topic) by clicking on API button.

 ## Code Execution